How to Create a Culture of Knowledge-Sharing Across Your Company

 Once the expectations are established, it is important to reward employees for their contributions.
 Some potential ways to reward employees for knowledge-sharing include financial incentives, such as bonuses or salary increases.

-Rewards can also be non-monetary, such as public recognition, additional vacation days, or even small gifts, such as a certificate or a plaque.
+Rewards can also be non-monetary, such as public recognition, additional vacation days, or even small gifts, such as a certificate, a plaque or a custom printed hoodie.

 Make sure that you give out the rewards of your choice in a fair and equitable manner.
 All employees should have the opportunity to receive rewards, regardless of their position, seniority, or level of knowledge.
 Base your rewards on the quality and quantity of knowledge shared.